istio/istio.io/content/help/ops/setup/webhook/index.md

 > Admission webhooks are HTTP callbacks that receive admission requests and do something with them.
-You can define two types of admission webhooks, validating admission Webhook and mutating admission webhook.
-With validating admission Webhooks, you may reject requests to enforce custom admission policies.
-With mutating admission Webhooks, you may change requests to enforce custom defaults.
+You can define two types of admission webhooks, validating admission webhook and mutating admission webhook.
+With validating admission webhooks, you may reject requests to enforce custom admission policies.
+With mutating admission webhooks, you may change requests to enforce custom defaults.

 Istio uses `ValidatingAdmissionWebhooks` for validating Istio configuration and `MutatingAdmissionWebhooks` for automatically